My Truth: The Rape of 2 Coreys: Reaction

 Haim's mother Judy and sister Cari disputed the allegations in the documentary.
-On March 10, 2020, Rolling Stone staff reporter Tim Chan reported: "Some will question whether the story of Haim's alleged rape is appropriate for Feldman to tell given a grieving mother's vehement opposition to the film and the fact that we've never actually heard Haim comment on the allegations himself".
+On March 10, 2020, Rolling Stone staff reporter Tim Chan reported, "Some will question whether the story of Haim's alleged rape is appropriate for Feldman to tell given a grieving mother's vehement opposition to the film and the fact that we've never actually heard Haim comment on the allegations himself".

-Charlie Sheen strongly denied the allegations made against him in the film, issuing a formal statement:
+Charlie Sheen strongly denied the allegations made against him in the film, issuing a statement:

 In my nearly 35 years as a celebrated entertainer, I have been nothing shy of a forthright, noble and valiant courier of the truth.
 Consistently admitting and owning a laundry list of shortcomings, wrongdoings and indiscretions this traveler hath traveled—however, every man has a breaking point.
 These radically groundless and unfounded allegations end now.
 I now take a passionate stand against those who wish to even entertain the sick and twisted lies against me, GAME OVER.